zavsby/PHImageView/README.md

 ## License

-SimpleData is available under the MIT license.
+PHImageView is available under the MIT license.
 See the LICENSE file for more info.